Tecoma railway station

-Tecoma railway station is located on the Belgrave line in Victoria, Australia.
-It serves the eastern Melbourne suburb of Tecoma, and opened on 1 February 1924.
+Tecoma railway station is a commuter railway station on the Belgrave line, part of the Melbourne railway network.
+It serves the eastern Melbourne suburb of Tecoma in Victoria, Australia.
+Tecoma is a ground level unstaffed station, featuring one side platform.
+It opened on 1 December 1924, with the current station provided in 1962.
+It initially closed on 30 April 1954, then reopened on 19 February 1962.

 History

-Tecoma station opened opened on 1 February 1924, on the narrow-gauge Ferntree Gully to Gembrook line, which was constructed as a means of transporting produce to and from the Dandenong Ranges area, and timber from sawmills in Gembrook.
+Tecoma station opened on 1 December 1924, on the narrow-gauge Upper Ferntree Gully to Gembrook line, which was constructed as a means of transporting produce and passengers to and from the Dandenong Ranges area, and timber from sawmills in Gembrook.
 The station was named by the Victorian Railways, and was named after the plant Tecoma, which was grown in the area.

 On 3 August 1953, a landslide occurred between Selby and Menzies Creek, which saw the closure of the line, and the station, on 30 April 1954.
 The sudden loss of the railway resulted in a groundswell of public pressure for the line to quickly reopen.

 The formation of the Puffing Billy Preservation Society in 1955 saw services resume on the section of the line between Upper Ferntree Gully and Belgrave, including Tecoma.
 Operations continued until 23 February 1958, after which the line between Upper Ferntree Gully and Belgrave was converted to broad-gauge and electrified.
 On 19 February 1962, the station reopened.

-The platform was used in a short cameo in the 2012 telemovie Underground: The Julian Assange Story, with Metlink signs and tactile tiles visible in the film.
+The platform was used in a short cameo in the 2012 telemovie Underground: The Julian Assange Story.

 The station has been the second-least-used station in metropolitan Melbourne since the 2015/2016 financial year, and saw 73,957 passenger movements in the twelve months between June 2018 and July 2019.
 That equates to just over 200 passengers using the station each day, on average.